apache/incubator-datalab/USER_GUIDE.md

 - who did the action
 - what the action was done

+Furthermore on the center of header you can choose period of report in datepicker.

 ![Audit page](doc/audit_page.png)

 If you click information icon <img src="doc/icon_info.png" alt="bin" width="15"> you see more detail information.